 11. Take a virtual museum tour online

-Museums are a great place to spend the day but if you can’t go to one right now, you can always tour them online.
-Here are some of the best museums to check out with kids:
+Museums are a great place to spend the day but if you’re looking for things to do with kids at home, you can always take a tour online.
+Here are some of the best museums to check out with kids virtually:

 - The Smithsonian Institution